 The hereditary chiefs oppose the project.
 They cite Delgamuukw when they argue that they are the title-holders and stewards over the disputed land.
 The proposed route does not cross through reserve land but through the southern portion of the territory claimed in Delgamuukw.

-The project would operate a hydraulic fracturing community near Dawson Creek, but it’s already fractured the Wet’suwet’en Nation.
+The project would operate a hydraulic fracturing facility near Dawson Creek, but it’s already fractured the Wet’suwet’en Nation.

 Deep divisions have emerged in clans, houses, and families.